Anon-Planet/constitution/README.md

 Maintain free, open-source, and non-commercial nature of all our projects.
 This does not mean proprietary and/or closed-source tools won't be recommendeded.
 All scientific knowledge should be free for anyone and we support and encourage Sci-Hub and LibGen.
 Any attempt to erode the freedom of information and flow of knowledge of our projects, in any manner, is hostile.

 ### 5. Verifiability, falsifiability and reproducibility
-  * All our content shall be verifiable, reproducible and unbiased.
   * All our content shall be based on facts and not beliefs.
 Those will be based on:
     * academic references (e.g., studies, papers, and peer reviewed publications);
     * reputable media references (e.g., articles, videos, and documentaries);